bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> (_Player 1_) "Thanks.
 Lita leaps onto the cliff face, finds her grip, and makes her way to the top."
 >>>
->> In example 1, _Player 1_'s action resolves a successful Performance check without rolling to begin climbing the cliff face to reach the top of the spire, which is 40 squares above Lita's position. _Player 1_ has indicated that this climb is important in some way.
+>> In example 1, _Player 1_'s action resolves a successful STR check without rolling to begin climbing the cliff face to reach the top of the spire, which is 40 squares above Lita's position. _Player 1_ has indicated that this climb is important in some way.
 While climbing the cliff, Lita then makes all attacks, ability checks, and saves with advantage.
 Later on, during the cliff-face encounter, Lita's skill is tested once again due to strong winds.
 She must succeed on a STR check to keep her grip.
 Because she is still in the same cliff-face encounter, she rolls STR with advantage.
 >>
 >> Example 2:
 >>> _(GM)_ "Lita, it's your turn."